Ritsumeikan Trust Personal Information Protection Regulations

 3. The Trust must, in cases where there has been a change in the name or appellation or address of a person responsible for controlling Personal Data as prescribed in item 3 of the preceding Paragraph, and for a corporate body, in the name of its representative, inform without delay, and in cases where there is an intent to change the Purpose of Use for the utilizing person as prescribed in the same item or the person responsible for controlling Personal Data, inform in advance the Principal of the situation, or the Principal must be placed in a state to be easily informed of the situation.

-4. The Trust must, when providing Personal Data to a third party, conclude an agreement with the third party in consideration of the following matters:
+4. The Trust must, when providing Personal Data to a third party, conclude an agreement with the third party in consideration of the following matters; however, this shall not apply in cases where there are unavoidable circumstances that make it impossible to conclude an agreement contract or include the following matters in an agreement.

 (2) that a prior written approval of the Personal Information School Administrator must be obtained when the relevant Personal Data is re-provided;